phcdevworks-rails5-support/phc-press/README.md

 [![Gem Version](https://badge.fury.io/rb/phcpress.svg)](https://badge.fury.io/rb/phcpress)

 ### PHC-Press (Blog & News Post Engine) Documentation
-PHC-Press add blog and news posting abilities to your ruby on rails powered website or application.

-* Separate News & Blog Sections
+PHC-Press is a news and blog posting engine is opensource but custom built for PHCPress rails application (our changes may break your app).

 * Highly Customizable
 * Easy Integration into Projects